 International banks have in the past created competition in the Icelandic corporate market with loan offerings to larger companies.
 While these non-domestic market participants have not acted aggressively in the Icelandic market in recent years, they still offer competitive margins on senior secured loans to the largest seafood companies.
-The Issuer could face increased competition from international banks, fintech companies and European payment services providers who wish to operate to some extent in Iceland.
-These non-domestic entities may have a competitive advantage in the market as they are not subject to the same stringent regulatory obligations that apply to the Issuer, as a systemically important financial institution in Iceland, potentially enabling them to offer more competitive rates or terms to larger corporate clients.
-Given the Issuer's relatively small size, these entities may leverage more extensive resources to deliver broader and more efficient services.
+The Issuer could face increased competition from international banks and financial, banking and payment services providers (including fintech companies and related initiatives) who wish to operate to some extent in Iceland.
+Such non-domestic banks and companies could have a competitive advantage in the market as they are not subject to the stringent regulatory that apply to the Issuer as a systemically important financial institution in Iceland and could have lower funding costs.
+These entities may have more resources available to them to provide wider-ranging services and at higher efficiency given Landsbankinn's relatively small size.